 Cliffs and US steel imports

-Higher US steel imports have negatively impacted CLF’s customer orderbooks and pricing.
-That’s why it’s important for Cliffs investors to keep track of steel import penetration in the US market.
+Since higher US steel imports negatively affect CLF’s customer orderbooks and pricing, it’s important for Cliffs investors to keep track of steel import penetration in the US market.

-In the next part of this series, we’ll take a look at the recent trend in US steel (SLX) production.
+In the next part of this series, we’ll take a look at the recent trend in US steel production and capacity utilization.